-Explore the latest in drug development from The JAMA Network, including evolving methodologic, economic, and regulatory challenges to new drug innovation.
+Explore the latest in drug development, including evolving methodologic, economic, and regulatory challenges to new drug innovation.

 This narrative review examines whether angiotensin II receptor blockade coupled with potentiation of key biological signaling pathways can favorably alter the course of heart failure with reduced ejection fraction.

 This cohort study evaluates the characteristics, completion rate, and transparency of study design and results for mandatory pediatric postmarketing studies required under the Pediatric Research Equity Act.

 This study characterizes the duration of clinical trials submitted to the US Food and Drug Administration for pediatric drug approvals, with a focus on drugs used for long-term therapy.

 This Viewpoint discusses whether the changes in the health care marketplace, the evolution of precision medicine, and the uniqueness of drug development and labeling for cancer diagnoses make the Orphan Drug Act less necessary and less relevant today than at its inception.

 This study assesses the benefits of the US Food and Drug Administration’s pediatric exclusivity program in terms of new safety and efficacy data in pediatric populations and the costs to all consumers of extending market exclusivity by 6 months.

 This Viewpoint reviews provisions of the US Right to Try Act, which allows patients with life-threatening conditions access to investigational drugs without FDA approval, and calls for clarifications around patient and drug eligibility, reporting requirements, and differences from the FDA’s Expanded Access program to minimize potential harms from the law.